JavaScript Source Maps

 Configuration

 Source map processing is enabled by default.
-For self-hosted Uptrace, see the configuration reference for all available options including cache tuning and enabling the upload API.
+For self-hosted Uptrace, see the configuration reference for cache tuning and upload API options.

 Uploading source maps

-When upload_enabled: true in the configuration, you can upload source maps via the REST API.
-This is the recommended approach for production deployments because it does not require Uptrace to have internet access and gives you full control over which maps are available.
+Uptrace stores user-uploaded source maps and resolves them before attempting an HTTP fetch.
+Upload is enabled by default — set upload_disabled: true in your configuration to turn it off.
+Uploading is the recommended approach for production because it does not require Uptrace to have internet access and gives you full control over which maps are available.

 Upload a source map